-Sources of data are provided in the appendix and in the data dashboard on the Kirby data site.
+Sources of data are provided in the data dashboard on the Kirby data site.

-Acknowledgement would like to be given to the many contributors helping report progress against the National Hepatitis C Strategy.
+Acknowledgement is given to the many contributors helping report progress against the National Hepatitis C Strategy.
 The full list of contributors can be found on the Acknowledgement page of the Kirby data site.